 Payable on death (POD): POD designations are typically used by banks or credit unions to transfer assets from banking accounts.

-Transfer on death (TOD): TOD designations are commonly used to transfer investments.
+Transfer on Death (TOD): TOD designations are commonly used to transfer investments.

-Contingent beneficiary: Contingent beneficiaries are named in the case one or more primary beneficiaries predeceases the account owner.
+Contingent beneficiary: Contingent beneficiaries are named in the case one or more primary beneficiaries predecease the account owner.
 A common example would be grandchildren who would be named to inherit money if their parent(s) die first.

 Per stirpes & per capita: When naming contingent beneficiaries who are descendants of the primary beneficiary, you may encounter these terms.
-These are two different ways which money passes to contingent beneficiaries in case one (or more) of the primary beneficiaries predeceases the main account holder.
+These are two different ways in which money passes to contingent beneficiaries in case one (or more) of the primary beneficiaries predeceases the main account holder.
 Read this article to learn more about per stirpes and per capita beneficiary designations.

 Why aren’t my legal documents enough?
 Why do I need to have beneficiary designations?

 The simples answer is this: beneficiary designations bypass the probate process.